dedesite/psi_rng/c/README.md

     sudo mv /etc/ddclient.conf /etc/ddclient/ddclient.conf
     sudo vim /etc/ddclient/ddclient.conf

-Change protocol=dyndns to :
+Change "protocol=dyndns" to :

     protocol=freedns

-If your behing a router, change use=if line to :
+If your behing a router, change "use=if..." line to :

     use=web, web=checkip.dyndns.com/, web-skip='IP Address'

-You can also remove the server line cause it take the default server for freedns And it's OK, just restart the service (don't pay attention to the $VERSION warning):
+You can also remove the server line cause it takes the default server for freedns.

+And we're done!
+Just restart the service (don't pay attention to the $VERSION warning) :

     sudo service ddclient restart